 Advoz is committed to helping those in challenging life situations–whether involved in conflict or impacted by violence.
 Our skilled staff and volunteers offer conflict resolution and restorative justice services based out of Lancaster, Pennsylvania that have been recommended again and again by thousands who have participated since 1980.
 Advoz is overseen by a dedicated staff including:

-Has studied and worked in conflict resolution, program management, and fund development for more than 20 years.
+Chris studied and worked in conflict resolution, program management, and fund development for more than 20 years.
 He founded and led campus-based mediation programs at Hampshire College (Amherst, MA) and Colgate University (Hamilton, NY) and has studied and worked with community peacemaking in the US, Northern Ireland and Croatia, earning his M.A. at the Universitat Jaume I (Castellon, Spain).
-Over the last 15 years, he has nurtured interest in arts-based approaches to transforming conflict and violence using embodied improvisation and action theatre methods.
-He began work in restorative justice in 2014 as the executive director of the Center for Community Peacemaking, now Advoz, after its merger with Conflict Resolution Services.
-He shares a musical and bustling bi-lingual household in Marietta, PA with his wife and two children.
+More recently he has nurtured interest in arts-based approaches to transforming conflict with improvisation and action theatre.
+In leadership since 2014 with the Center for Community Peacemaking before merging with Conflict Resolution Services, Chris shares a bustling bi-lingual and musical household in Marietta with his wife and two children.

-Has a long-standing passion for conflict resolution, going back to being a peer mediator in elementary school.
+Mila has a long-standing passion for conflict resolution, going back to being a peer mediator in elementary school.
 After earning a B.A. from Bloomsburg University in Communications and M.A.’s in Conflict Resolution and in International and Intercultural Communication from the University of Denver, Mila took her skills abroad.
 In Amman, Jordan she taught in a K-8 school, working with school discipline and parent-school relations.
 In leadership since 2014 with Conflict Resolution Services before merging to form Advoz, Mila is excited to be making her hometown an even better place to live, including for her own family, husband and four-year-old daughter.

 Board of Directors